 If palm oil has been traditionally used for multiple purposes for a long time in Gabon, its production has experienced a new development with the first industrial plantations in the seventies.
-Owned by the State, these projects of plantation development mainly aimed at satisfying the national demand and thus at guaranteeing a greater self-sufficiency.
+Owned by the State, these RSPO members (Olam, SIAT, ZSL and WWF) initiated a National projects of plantation development mainly aimed at satisfying the national demand and thus at guaranteeing a greater self-sufficiency.